kimmykokonut/kimmykokonut.github.io/README.md

 ### Known Bugs

-- Some spacing issues when changing browser window for projects section.
+- Some spacing issues when changing browser window for projects section when I try to display 2 full projects.
+Fine as-is but could be improved
-- Snapping to the 'contact' section, it not does vertically line up as the other sections, this is due to less content.
-On larger screens some of the project section overflows.
-Assuming most people are viewing on laptop/phone, so not a priority.
+- Snapping in xs screen, projects and let's connect are cut off by the nav bar.

 ## Getting Started